Honoring the unforgivable - Local News 8

 Oñate responded by exacting a massacre, leaving 800 dead, 300 of them women and children.
 Twenty-four men older than 25 had their right feet chopped off, and were enslaved for 20 years, along with many other Acoma, some as young as 12.

-Status: Protesters chopped off the foot of Onate’s statue in Alcalde, New Mexico, in 1998.
-Other statues reside at the Albuquerque Museum and at El Paso’s international airport.
+Status: Albuquerque officials took down a statue of Oñate after a protest turned violent in June.
+Protesters chopped off the foot of Onate’s statue in Alcalde, New Mexico, in 1998.
+Another statue resides at El Paso’s international airport.

 Robert Byrd